MohdMuslim92/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 1-hello_you : prints hello and your user name
 * 2-path : create action to move to the last directory the shell looked into
 * 4-global_variables : lists environment variables
+* 5-local_variables :lists all local variables and environment variables, and functions